- Science Center

 NOAA's Atlantic Highly Migratory Species Management Division federally manages Atlantic highly migratory species (HMS); including tunas, sharks, swordfish and billfish.

-The HMS Management Division has staff co-located in the Northeast Regional Office.
+The HMS Management Division has staff co-located in the Greater Atlantic Regional Fisheries Office.
 For more information on HMS Management, please click here or call 978-281-9260.